 According to a recent survey by the National Association for Colleges and Employers, 75% of employers prefer to hire applicants with relevant work experience.
 Where can you get relevant experience?
 Internships!
 Landing an internship is a chance to apply your knowledge in a real world situation that gives you a taste for an industry you may be interested in pursuing after graduation.
 Internships can be paid or unpaid and you can seek opportunities locally, nationally, and internationally.

 Make sure to review our calendar for this week's activities and workshops to prepare for your internship search or network with employers.
-Come by the Career Resource Room for Drop-in Advising Monday through Friday 11 a.m. to 4 p.m.
+Career's Hot Internship Resources, found below, will help jumpstart your internship search.
+Come by the Career Resource Room for Drop-in Advising, Monday through Friday 11 a.m. to 4 p.m. for further assistance.

 HOT Internship Resources: